data-engineering-helpers/ks-cheat-sheets/data-catalogs/unity-catalog/README.md

 SELECT * from unity.default.numbers;
 ```

-* You should see the tables listed and the contents of the numbers table printed.
+* You should see the tables listed and the contents of the `numbers` table
+  printed

 * To quit DuckDB, press Controll-D (if your platform supports it),
   press Control-C, or use the `.exit` command in the DuckDB shell